Keyboard shortcuts

 • Set the departements or regions configuration parameter so that it englobs the simulation area.
 Pymetropolis will automatically restricts the population to the simulation area (if defined).

-• Use parquet and geoparquet as output formats:
+• Use parquet and geoparquet as output formats (optional):

 output_formats: